jbsense1/MatchMaking/README.md

 1. Create an account at [Railway.app](https://railway.app/)
 2. Create a new project
 3. Connect your GitHub repository
+4. Railway will automatically detect it's a Node.js project
-4. Configure the following environment variables:
+5. Configure the following environment variables in Railway:
    ```
    JWT_SECRET=your-super-secret-jwt-key
    JWT_EXPIRES_IN=24h